Quick Start

 - View the comparison between the original and the processed result of your image here.

-- When you are very zoomed into your file in your Preview (Item number [2] above), this Mini Preview will help you see where you are within your file.
+- When zoomed into your Preview (Item number [2] above), this navigation will help you locate the area being previewed.

-- Click on an area in this Mini Preview to jump to this specific area in your Preview window.
+- Click on an area in the navigation to jump to this specific area in your Preview.

 - Adjust the pixel density.

-- Click the Lighting symbol to activate the Auto mode.
+- Click the Lighting symbol to activate Auto mode.

-- Toggle on/off Face Recovery, Gamma correction and Grain.
+- Toggle Face Recovery, Gamma Correction and Grain.

-- You can select multiple files manually or click the check mark beside Image to select all the images in one click.
+- Select multiple files manually or click the check box in the header row beside Image to select all.

-- Right-Click (Control+Click on Mac) on one of the images to see the available options for them.
+- Right-Click on one of the images to see more options.

-- Images exported will remain in the list unless you go in File* > Preferences > Export and enable "Close images after exporting" > Click Save. *Topaz Gigapixel menu on Mac
+Preferences > Export > enable "Close images after exporting" > Click Save.

 [6] - Zoom and Preview Options